New York Institute of Technology requires a minimum of 120 credits to complete a bachelor's degree.

 |IB Credits Accepted||√|

 Reminder: New York Institute of Technology may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 New York Institute of Technology has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, New York Institute of Technology students have several choices to make.
-Scroll down to see a full list of majors offered at New York Institute of Technology below.
+Scroll down to the bottom of this page to see a full list of majors offered at New York Institute of Technology.

-New York Institute of Technology does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 New York Institute of Technology does not require an internship for all students, but does require an internship for students in some majors.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Does New York Institute of Technology have any ROTC programs?

 Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.